 A given Trait can earn a reward only once per Scene.
 For example, suppose "Darrik the Destroyer" has the Trait "Fears Spiders" and comes upon a room filled with spider webs.
-At this point, Karl, Darrik's player, takes advantage of the fact and has Darrik stand in place trembling for a few moments with a look of horror on his face.
-Stan, another player sitting at the table, notices this behavior and nods to Karl as he says "Fears Spiders".
-At that point, Karl gives Darrik a Minor Guts Refresh.
-Later in the same scene, though, a large spider crawls out from its hiding place in the webs, and Karl has Darrik run for his life.
+At this point, Karl, Darrik's player, has Darrik stand in place trembling for a few moments with a look of horror on his face.
+Stan, another player, notices this behavior and nods to Karl as he says "Fears Spiders", earning both Karl and Stan a Minor Guts Refresh.
+Later in the same scene, though, a large spider crawls out from the webs, and Karl has Darrik run for his life.
 Unfortunately, since Darrik has already been rewarded in the scene for his "Fears Spiders" Trait, he cannot get another Guts Refresh for acting it out again, regardless of whether another player notes it or not.